Junior Teams & Points

 The Diamond Line Cup is awarded to a boy and girl competitor in each age division (9-10, 11-12, 13-15, 16-18) at the end of each junior golf season.

-2017 Recipients of Player of the year, awarded by Junior Committee based on participation and event merits for 2017 single day events, regional qualifiers held in Idaho (only), district, and state championship events.
+2017 Recipients of Player of the year, awarded by Junior Golf Committee based on participation and results for 2017 single day events, regional qualifiers, district, and state championship events.

 2017 Player of the Year

 Questions?
 Contact Cecilia Garcia at (208)342-4442 x 104.

 Idaho Golf Association: Why was the Diamond Line POY Cup originally created?

 Calvin Fillmore: We started the Diamond Line Player of the Year Cup because I felt there needed to be a system for our young players to participate in preparing them for high school, college and possibly even professional golf should that be the route they take.
 I wanted to mirror it like the FED EX CUP so that the player earned points for placement inside of events in their age group.
 I wanted the points earned to be trackable so they could set goals and monitor their achievements.

 My hope was this would help motivate our youth golfers to continue to practice, work hard, and develop the skill sets that are required to continue their participation in the sport as they seek higher education.
 I think the Idaho Junior Tour already had this in place, I just wanted to help by putting something on the end of it as a reward.
 (Diamond Line POY Cup Trophy)

 Idaho Golf Association: What are your ties with junior golf and what does junior golf means to you?